qiuzhong/gtsetup/googletest_setup.md

 * googlemock/libgmock.a
 * googlemock/libgtest_main.a

-## Google Test Library Demo
+### Google Test Library Demo
-New a test.cpp, with the following content:
+New a gtest.cpp, with the following content:
 ```Cpp
 #include <gtest/gtest.h>
 TEST(MathTest, TwoPlusTwoEqualsFour) {